Keep the Kids Active

 11 Wilderness Survival Activities for Kids

-As mentioned at the outset, teaching kids wilderness survival activities, is all about learning how to grow up as independent adults, capable of adapting to the challenges, that they we will face later on, in their lives.
+As mentioned at the outset, teaching kids wilderness survival activities is all about learning how to grow up as independent adults, capable of adapting to the challenges, that they will face later on, in their lives.

-Once they leave the nest, they are on their own, so our job as parents, is make this a fun-filled learning experience.
+Once they leave the nest, they are on their own, so our job as parents is to make this a fun-filled learning experience.

 1. Learning How to Swim

 I’ll start with swimming because everyone knows what swimming is.
 Very little equipment needed, and swimming can be learned at the lake, at the beach, or in a heated pool at every recreational center, in every city and town where you live in.

 No recreation center where you live, do it in the wild, at the beach or at the lake.